Cosmic-Chatter/Constellation/control_server/README.md

 #### Environment recommendations
 * Linux is strongly recommended as the operating system, followed by macOS.
 Everything should work under Windows, but testing is less thorough and the OS has lower uptime.
 * A wired network connection is important to ensure a consistent connection.
-* No aspect of **_Constellation_** requires access to the public internet, although Control Server should be on a machine with accurate network time.
+* No aspect of **_Constellation_** requires access to the public internet (except checking for updates), although Control Server should be on a machine with accurate network time.

 ### First-time setup
 The first time you launch Control Server, the terminal will launch an interactive setup wizard to walk you through basic configuration.